nicoguaro/continuum_mechanics/paper/paper.md

     [4, 1, 3]]))
 ```

+The Mohr circle for this tensor is presented in Figure 1.

 ![Mohr circle for a 3D symmetric tensor.](mohr3d.png)

 # Recent Uses

 The ``continuum_mechanics`` package was developed as a research aid in the
-Applied Mechanics group at Unicersidad EAFIT, Colombia.
+Applied Mechanics group at Universidad EAFIT, Colombia.
 Particularly, it has
 been helpful during the development of Finite Element Methods for generalized
 continua (@nowacki1986, @hadjesfandiari2011).
 Some of the calculations
 related to @guarin2020 are presented in one of the tutorials available